2016-2017 Policy Manual

 By the end of the third week of class, you will have submitted three deliverables as defined and required by your individual professor.
 If you do not meet the course participation and homework submittal requirements, you will be either placed on probation or dropped from enrollment.
 If you are dropped, you will receive a grade of NC on your transcript and incur the cost of the course as explained below.

 4. If you withdraw after the date of the midterm exam or if you are dropped from the course due to a loss of acceptable academic status, you will receive an NC on your transcript.
 This means that this course from which you withdrew is counted as one of the nine CS courses included in your initial tuition costs.
 In order to complete your graduation requirements, you will be required to take a tenth course for an additional pre-paid fee of $1,600.
-If you repeat the same course, then you will be charged $800.
 You can only replace the NC grade by successfully repeating the same course.

 5. If you do not officially withdraw from a course (by emailing the DE office), you will still be charged the full course fee and receive an NC for the course.
 This policy applies even if you do not participate or attend the exams.